EXPLAINER-How Western sanctions might target Russia | Headlines

 Russia's large banks are deeply integrated into the global financial system, meaning sanctions could be felt far beyond its borders.
 Data from the Bank of International Settlements (BIS) shows that European lenders hold the lion's share of the nearly $30 billion in foreign banks' exposure to Russia.
 According to data from Russia's central bank, total Russian banking foreign assets and liabilities stood at $200.6 billion and $134.5 billion respectively with the U.S. dollar share amounting to around 53% of both, down from 76-81% two decades ago.

+SOVEREIGN DEBT & CAPITAL MARKETS The package of measures under discussion by the EU aims "to target the ability of the Russian state and government to access the EU's capital and financial markets and services, to limit the financing of escalatory and aggressive policies," according to a statement by the bloc.

-Britain threatened last week to block Russian companies from raising capital in London, Europe's financial centre for such transactions, with Prime Minister Boris Johnson saying the government would target Russian banks and Russian companies.
-INDIVIDUALS
+Britain threatened last week to block Russian companies from raising capital in London, Europe's financial centre for such transactions, though has stopped short of doing so in its announcements on Tuesday.
+Even before the latest events, access to Russian bonds had become increasingly restricted.

+U.S. sanctions imposed in 2015 made future Russian dollar debt ineligible for many investors and key indexes.
+In April 2021, Biden barred U.S. investors from buying new Russian rouble bonds over accusations of Russian meddling in the U.S. election.
+The curbs have cut Russia's external debt by 33% since early 2014 -- from $733 billion to $489 billion in the third quarter of 2021.
+Lower debt improves a country's balance sheet on the surface, but deprives it of financing sources that could contribute to economic growth and development.

 SWITCHING OFF SWIFT One of the harshest measures would be to disconnect the Russian financial system from SWIFT, which handles international financial transfers and is used by more than 11,000 financial institutions in over 200 countries.